Quantum Low-Density Parity-Check Codes: Geometrical constructions

 \subsection{Freedman--Meyer--Luo codes}

-Hyperbolic geometry was used in earlier work by Freedman--Meyer--Luo~\cite{freedman2002z2} to construct a family of quantum codes with parameters $[[n,2,\Omega(\sqrt[4]{\log(n)}\sqrt{n})]]$.
-These codes held the record for distance scaling for around 20 years until the record was broken in 2020 by several works discussed in \cref{sec:product_constructions}.
+Hyperbolic geometry was used in earlier work by Freedman--Meyer--Luo~\cite{freedman2002z2} to construct a family of quantum codes with parameters $[[n,2,\Omega(\sqrt[4]{\log(n)}\sqrt{n})]]$ \footnote{{\change Note that there is an unfortunate typo in~\cite{freedman2002z2}, claiming distance scaling as $\Omega(\sqrt[2]{\log(n)}\sqrt{n})$.}}.
+These codes held the record for distance scaling for around 20 years until the record was broken in 2020 by several works discussed in \cref{sec:product_constructions}. {\change The arguments used in~\cite{freedman2002z2} are quite involved and beyond the scope of this Perspective.
+However, we sketch the main ideas behind the construction in order to give an intuition behind the distance scaling for the interested reader. }